jakkemper/oTreeS4/index.md

 - To make oTree and the potential it has for social science more widely known

 We intend to create a research community of oTree users that can learn from each other.
-We aim to do so through a mailing list, an online repository of oTree code and snippets and through organizing oTree S4 - oTree Seminar Series in Social Science.
+We aim to do so through a GitHub repository of oTree code and snippets, a mailing list, and through organizing oTree S4 - oTree Seminar Series in Social Science.

 ### GitHub Repository
 We created a [GitHub repository](https://github.com/thegempie/oTreeS4_repo/) of oTree best practices and short example scripts extending the existing oTree functions from the official oTree samples library.
 We will also release information on news and upcoming events there.